-Several Ayoreo died in these encounters, and others succumbed later to disease.
+Several Ayoreo died in these encounters, and others later succumbed to disease.

-Other Totobiegosode groups came out of the forest in 1998 and 2004 as continual invasions of their land meant they constantly had to abandon their homes, making life very hard.
+Other Ayoreo groups came out of the forest in 1998 and 2004 as continual invasions of their land meant they constantly had to abandon their homes, making life very hard.
 An unknown number still live a nomadic life in the forest.

 How do they live?

-The Totobiegosode live in small communities.
+The Ayoreo-Totobiegosode live in small communities.
 They grow squashes, beans and melons in the sandy soil, and hunt in the forest.
 Large tortoises and wild pig are particularly prized, as is the abundant wild honey.